teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 If an MSP database have been added to the *runGC* function inputs then the function returns a table where all patterns that have a match with a DB entry are shown with their name, the other pseudo-spectra will be named UnknownX in the first column of the *variableMetadata* and *dataMatrix*.

-Once **metaMS** have created the pseudo-spectra for each unknown compound in each file, we can start the alignement process.
+Once **metaMS** have created the pseudo-spectra for each unknown compound in each file, we can start the alignment process.
 This is done by *comparing every pseudospectrum* to each others in order to group/align similar MS spectra between samples.
 As a similarity measure, the weighted dot product is used as it is fast, simple, and gives good results ({% cite Stein1994 %}).
 The first step in the comparison is based on retention, since a comparison of either retention time or retention index is much faster than a spectral comparison.
 Since the weighted dot product uses scaled mass spectra, the scaling of the database is done once, and then used in all comparisons.
 If a pseudo-spectra Y from sample A is similar to pseudo-spectra X in sample B and they have close retention (time or index), the two pseudo-spectra are considered as corresponding to the same compound.
 This process will create the *dataMatrix* and *variableMetadata* outputs, where aligned pseudo-spectra for different samples will belong to the same line in the final *variableMetadata* and will be considered as Unknown compound X.

 ## Unknowns research

 An important aspect of untargeted metabolomics is the definition of unknowns—features that occur repeatedly in a minimum number or fraction of samples (as defined by the `min.class.fract` and `min.class.size` parameters in the metaMS settings), but for which no annotation has been found.
 In **metaMS**, these unknown features are found by comparing all patterns (i.e., pseudo-spectra which are groups of features) within a certain retention time (or retention index) difference on their spectral characteristics.
 If an MSP database has been added to the *runGC* function inputs, then the function returns a table where all patterns that have a match with a DB entry are shown with their name.
 The other non-matching pseudo-spectra will be named UnknownX in the first column of the *variableMetadata* and *dataMatrix*.
-One strenght of **metaMS** is its ability to use pseudo-spectra (1) for alignement of unknows between samples and (2) to compare unknown experimental pseudo-spectra to previously created in-house spectra databse (in MSP format).
+One strenght of **metaMS** is its ability to use pseudo-spectra (1) for alignment of unknows between samples and (2) to compare unknown experimental pseudo-spectra to previously created in-house spectra databse (in MSP format).
 By doing so **metaMS** *runGC* function can serve as an annotation tool.
 You just have to set  - *"Use Personnal DataBase option"* : `show` and add you in-house database file as input.

 The *runGC* process will always create an MSP file as output (either with only unknown spectra or with a mix of annotated ones and unknowns).
 That MSP file can be used for database search online (as Golm ({% cite Kopka2005 %}) and MassBank ({% cite Horai2010 %})) or locally (NIST MSSEARCH) for NIST search (as shown in the following [PDF tutorial](https://workflow4metabolomics.org/sites/default/files/fichiers/documents/w4m_HowToUseNIST_V01.pdf).